Transportation Senior Executive Program 2023

 - Peer-to-peer coaching and social networking sessions

 Once accepted, tuition should be paid 30 days before the start of the program course either online or through a company invoice.
 If an invoice is the preferred method of payment, one will be emailed to the participant after registration is complete.
 Payment terms for invoices are net 30 days.

 Please note that your seat is not guaranteed until you have registered and paid tuition.
 For questions on course tuition or payment, contact our team at PDPsupport@enotrans.org.

 Please carefully read Eno’s Cancellation Policies prior to applying.

-To ensure a safe and immersive learning experience, all TSE participants selected for the 2022 program will be required to submit proof of vaccination for two (2) doses of the CDC-authorized vaccines.
-Participants must be fully vaccinated, at minimum, two weeks prior to first session date.
-Participants must also comply with all state and local COVID-19 mask mandates and protocols.
+To ensure a safe and immersive learning experience, all TSE participants selected for the 2023 programs will be required to submit proof of full vaccination as currently defined by the CDC, and display a negative COVID-19 test prior to the first session day.
+Participants must be fully vaccinated, at minimum, two weeks prior to the first session date and must also comply with state and local COVID-19 mask mandates and protocols.
 Please note that Eno cannot guarantee social distancing within the learning environment.

 *Eno currently adheres to and implements COVID-19 recommendations from the CDC.
 COVID-19 recommendations, requirements, and updates are subject to change with or without notice.

 Eno is an American Planning Association (APA) – American Institute of Certified Planners™ (AICP) authorized provider.
 AICP members can earn Certification Maintenance (CM) credits for activities in accordance with this program.
 Transportation Senior Executive participants are eligible for Certification Maintenance credits once they have successfully completed the program and met all certification requirements.
 Information on how to claim credits will be sent to participants interested in claiming the credits after the program’s completion.

 - Click here for helpful tips on how to write an effective statement of interest

 - Tips on how to proofread your work for the best results